lin-justin/tic-tac-toe/README.md

 ### Docker Usage

-Please have [Docker](https://docs.docker.com/get-docker/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed for your respective operating system.
+If you do not have WSL installed, please install [Docker](https://docs.docker.com/get-docker/) and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for your respective operating system.

 Once both are installed, you can run the following: